JosephiusX/Colt-Bootcamp-2021/README.md

 # Colt-Bootcamp-2021
 sec33

         330. Introducing Express

                 express is a fast unopinionated, minimalist web framework for Node.js  It helps us build web apps

                 its just an npm package which comes with a bunch of methods and optional plugins that we can use to build web applications and API's

         331. Our very first express app

+            mkdir FirstApp
+            cd FirstApp
+            npm init -y
+            npm i express
+            touch index.js

 Sec36 L372.
 Inserting with mongo